Wondering whether that parent on the other side of the meeting room would make a good Cub Scout, Boy Scout or Venturing leader?

 Pre-Step: Check with other Scouters

-I speak with the Cubmaster, Scoutmaster, Committee Chair, etc. and see who they may think would be a great help or asset to the pack or troop.
-Then … I get my game face on …
+Speak with the Cubmaster, Scoutmaster, Committee Chair, etc. and see who they may think would be a great help or asset to the pack or troop.
+Then, get your game face on …

 Step 1: Make your approach

 Walk up to a person who shows interest in helping out.
 Chit-chat with them.
-I used to be a special investigator for the U.S. government, so you learn a lot about people in a simple conversation (micro-twitches and all), but I digress.
+You learn a lot about people in a simple conversation (micro-twitches and all).

 Step 2: Get them laughing

 Gget them laughing about some of the fun anecdotes of Scouting.
 (One hour a week and all)